XenonScripter/metasploit-script/README.md

 10. Final thing to do is "bundle install" and you're done if there wasn't any errors

 11. Now you just have to type msfconsole and it will start metasploit.
-Firs start will always take long.
+First start will always take long.

 If you're having an error or you just wanna contact me, heres my email: miksu.rankaviita@gmail.com